 500 Days In Captivity For Chibok Girls

-Last week marked 500 days in captivity for the 219 Chibok school girls who were kidnapped by Boko Haram militants in April 2014.
+Last week marked 500 days in captivity for the 219 Chibok school girls who were kidnapped by an extremist group that is located primarily in Northern Nigeria militants in April 2014.

 You might recall the hashtag #BringBackOurGirls, representing a campaign to free these girls.
 Yet to date, none of the 219 Chibok school girls have been rescued.